Illinois Court Records

 Illinois Warrant Search

 An Illinois warrant search is a means of finding if an individual has an active warrant against them or their property.
-It also aids police officers from other jurisdictions to identify and arrest wanted persons in a different jurisdiction.
+It also aids police officers from other jurisdictions in identifying and arresting wanted persons in that jurisdiction.

 Are Warrants Public Records in Illinois?